 - Construction: On successful completion of the project financing, construction of the remaining infrastructure at the mine will begin.
 This infrastructure includes the coal handling and processing plant (CHPP), water and electrical infrastructure, drainage, roads, workshops and offices.
 On completion of construction, the commissioning phase will start, including developing a box-cut in order to access the first coal seam.

 - Transformation (employment and gender equity): In parallel with the project finance initiative, the Board has taken, and will continue to take, measures in order to transform the Group at all levels and maintain compliance with the terms of the Mining Right and Mining Charter.

 - Health and safety: At the core of the Group’s strategy, health and safety will be overseen by a Risk Management Committee, and Risk and Compliance Officer, appointed in early 2016.
 There will also be oversight by the team formed to oversee project development.

-- Diversification: The Group will undertake measures to submit an application for the approval of a 300MW independent power station in response to the anticipated request for proposal from the Department of Energy during 2018.
+- Diversification: The Group will undertake measures to investigate the potential submission of an application for the approval of an independent power station in response to the anticipated request for proposal from the Department of Energy.
 As an independent power producer (IPP), the Group will have an alternative profit centre and will be able to transition from mining to the energy sector.

 2020 to 2025